taimos/dvalin/README.md

 `DocumentLink` and let your referenced entity extend `AReferenceableEntity` instead of `AEntity`.
 Dvalin will then include a reference to the given document in your JSON which you can resolve by injecting the `IDlinkDAO` wherever you want.

+## dynamodb

+The dynamodb library adds support for the AWS DynamoDB data store.
+By including the AWS cloud module you get the full support to interact with DynamoDB using the SDK or the DynamoDBMapper.

+### Abstract DAO implementation

+The library provides a general purpose DAO implementation (`AbstractDynamoDAO`) with automatic initialization and table creation.
+If you set the `dynamodb.url` property the endpoint of the SDK is reconfigured.
+This enables the use of the local DynamoDB version for development.

 ## cloud